“Reimagining ageing” ILC-UK Partners Programme lecture and debate

 Recent publications by Professor Stuart Gietel-Basten and his collaborators in Europe and the USA have turned this idea on its head, presenting a radically different way of measuring ageing which, in turn, reconceptualises the entire concept of how longevity and society interact with each other.

-During this event, Professor Gietel-Basten will set present his analysis and arguments, before we debate whether we should adopt a new way of measuring ageing and how can we can make this happen.
+During this event, Professor Gietel-Basten set present his analysis and arguments, after which we debated whether we should adopt a new way of measuring ageing and how can we can make this happen.

-This lecture and debate is made possible as a result of support from the ILC-UK Partners Programme.
+This lecture and debate has been possible as a result of support from the ILC-UK Partners Programme.
 More information on the Partners Programme is available at: https://ilcuk.org.uk/work-with-us/partners/